 A number of challenges threaten the sustainability of the Great Lakes.
 These include:

 - toxic chemicals, including legacy contaminants and substances of emerging concern

-- excessive nutrients, leading to nuisance or toxic algae growth
+- excessive nutrients, leading to large-scale nuisance or toxic algae growth

 - beach closures and other problems in nearshore areas

 - aquatic invasive species

 - loss of biodiversity and loss of fish and wildlife habitat

 These challenges have serious ecological, social and economic implications.
 Restoration and protection is critical to addressing these challenges and maintaining the health and function of the Great Lakes and its ecosystem.